In Cooperation with the Department of German Studies of the University of Vienna and ViennAvant

 (1st project stage)

-A continuation of the project takes place via submission in May 2018 through financing of Go!Digital Next Generation.
+A continuation of the project takes place at the Institute for German studies.
+Financing of Go!Digital Next Generation.